r4ndow/BRCTF/README.md

 │  ├─ paper-1.8.8-445.jar
 ```

+## Known Issues

+- Ninjas cannot be damaged by projectiles while invisible
+- The flag item can be burned

 # Configuration

 The plugin will automatically create a config file for you, and it lives at `plugins/ctf/config.json`.
 This file provides many options for tweaking the plugin.